-(2) Phasor measurement recording equipment required by these Operating Guides shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (<1 microsecond) timing accuracy and performance.6.1.3.1 Recording and Triggering Requirements
+(2) Dynamic disturbance recording equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (+/-1 microsecond) timing accuracy and performance.

-(1) Recorded electrical quantities shall be:
+6.1.3.1 Dynamic Disturbance Recording Equipment Requirements

+6.1.3.1.1 Recording and Triggering Requirements

+(1) Dynamic disturbance recording equipment shall:

+(a) Have either continuous data recording or triggering for at least the following:

+(i) Any phase under-voltage below 0.85 p.u. for two cycles or longer;

+(ii) Phase under-voltage that would trigger Under-Voltage Load Shed (UVLS);

+(iii) Any phase over-voltage greater than 1.15 p.u. for two cycles or longer;

+(iv) Frequency below 59.5 Hz or above 60.5 Hz; and

+(v) Frequency rate of change for low frequency of -0.08125 Hz/sec or high frequency of 0.125 Hz/sec;

+(vi) ERCOT must review and approve any requested deviations from the above-referenced requirements.

+(vii) Additional triggering in excess of the minimums set forth in paragraph (a) above are permitted and do not require ERCOT’s review and approval.

+(b) Record lengths of at least three minutes;

-(a) Provided in IEEE C37.118.1-2011, IEEE Standard for Synchrophasor format;(b) A minimum output recording rate of 30 times per second;
+(c) A minimum output recording rate of 30 samples per second; and

-(c) A minimum input sampling rate of 960 samples per second; and
+(d) A minimum input sampling rate of 960 samples per second.

-(d) Transmitted to an ERCOT phasor data concentrator via a communication link or stored locally per retention requirements in Section 6.1.3.4, Data Retention and Data Reporting Requirements.

-6.1.3.2 Location Requirements
+6.1.3.1.2 Dynamic Disturbance Recording Equipment Location Requirements

-(1) ERCOT shall identify Transmission Elements operated at or above 100 kV for which dynamic disturbance recording data is required, including the following:
+(1) ERCOT shall identify and provide notification to Facility owners who shall install and maintain dynamic disturbance recording equipment at the following locations:

-(a) Generation Resource(s) with:
+(a) A Generation Resource(s) that is not an IBR with:

 (i) Gross individual nameplate rating greater than or equal to 500 MVA; or

-(ii) Gross individual nameplate rating greater than or equal to 300 MVA where the gross plant/facility aggregate nameplate rating is greater than or equal to 1,000 MVA;
+(ii) Gross individual nameplate rating greater than or equal to 300 MVA if the gross plant/facility aggregate nameplate rating is greater than or equal to 1,000 MVA;

-(b) Any one Transmission Element that is part of a stability (angular or voltage) related system operating limit;
+(b) Any Transmission Element part of a stability-related (angular or voltage) system operating limit;

-(c) Each terminal of a high-voltage, direct current (HVDC) circuit with a nameplate rating greater than or equal to 300 MVA, on the alternating current portion of the converter;
+(c) Each terminal of a high-voltage, direct current (HVDC) circuit with a nameplate rating greater than or equal to 300 MVA, on the alternating current side of a converter;

-(d) One or more Transmission Elements that are part of an Interconnection Reliability Operating Limit (IROL); and
+(d) One or more Transmission Elements part of an Interconnection Reliability Operating Limit (IROL); and

-(e) Any one Transmission Element within a major voltage sensitive area as defined by an area with an in-service Under-Voltage Load Shedding (UVLS) program.
+(e) Any one Transmission Element within a major voltage sensitive area as defined by an area with an in-service UVLS program.

-(2) ERCOT shall identify a minimum dynamic disturbance recording coverage, inclusive of those Transmission Elements identified above, of a least:
+(2) ERCOT shall identify, and notify Facility owners of, a minimum dynamic disturbance recording coverage, including Transmission Elements identified above, of a least:

 (a) One Transmission Element; and